-- (a) This section implements the authority of the Commission pursuant to Texas Natural Resources Code, §81.061. - (b) Terms used in this section shall have the same meaning As in effect on December 5, 2023.
+(a) This section implements the authority of the Commission pursuant to Texas Natural Resources Code, §81.061.

-- as in §2.1 of this title (relating to Informal Complaint Procedure); §2.5 of this title (relating to Informal Complaint Process Regarding Loss of or Inability to Account for Gas); and §7.115 of this title (relating to Definitions). - (c) Except for rates established under Texas Utilities Code, Chapter 103, or Texas Utilities Code, Chapter 104, Subchapters C or G, the Commission may use a cost-of-service method or a market-based rate method in setting a rate in a formal rate proceeding. - (d) On the filing of a complaint by a shipper or seller of natural gas, the Commission may set a transportation or gathering rate in a formal rate proceeding if the Commission determines that the rate is necessary to remedy unreasonable discrimination in the provision of transportation or gathering services.
-The Commission may set a rate regardless of whether the transporter or gatherer is classified as a utility by other law. - (e) The Commission may use a cost-of-service method or a market-based method in setting a rate pursuant to this section in a formal rate proceeding conducted after notice and an opportunity for hearing pursuant to Chapter 1 of this title (relating to Practice and Procedure). - (f) In determining whether to use a cost-of-service method or a market-based method to set rates for transportation or gathering service, the Commission will consider all relevant factors in a formal rate proceeding.
+(b) Terms used in this section shall have the same meaning as in §2.1 of this title (relating to Informal Complaint Procedure); §2.5 of this title (relating to Informal Complaint Process Regarding Loss of or Inability to Account for Gas); and §7.115 of this title (relating to Definitions).

+(c) Except for rates established under Texas Utilities Code, Chapter 103, or Texas Utilities Code, Chapter 104, Subchapters C or G, the Commission may use a cost-of-service method or a market-based rate method in setting a rate in a formal rate proceeding.

+(d) On the filing of a complaint by a shipper or seller of natural gas, the Commission may set a transportation or gathering rate in a formal rate proceeding if the Commission determines that the rate is necessary to remedy unreasonable discrimination in the provision of transportation or gathering services.
+The Commission may set a rate regardless of whether the transporter or gatherer is classified as a utility by other law.

+(e) The Commission may use a cost-of-service method or As in effect on April 8, 2024.

+a market-based method in setting a rate pursuant to this section in a formal rate proceeding conducted after notice and an opportunity for hearing pursuant to Chapter 1 of this title (relating to Practice and Procedure).

+(f) In determining whether to use a cost-of-service method or a market-based method to set rates for transportation or gathering service, the Commission will consider all relevant factors in a formal rate proceeding.